alcat984/webscraping_test/README.md

-# Webscraping project - from the Platzi Foundations of webscraping course with Python and Xpath.
+# Webscraping project using Python and Xpath.
 This is a webscraping project using Python requests, lxml and Xpath.

 ## Installation